mozilla-rally/rally-web-platform/README.md

 And it *submits* one kind of event, `RS01.event`.
 We collect as two events because of current limitations in WebScience's messaging schema validation.
 We don't have this limitation when submitting the final payload to the endpoint.

 The events submitted in this study are defined by the measurements schema, kept in `schema/`.
 All of the building & watching NPM commands in this repository will first generate this schema.
 To do it yourself and see all the fields collected by this study, run `npm run build:schema` and observe the results in `schema/measurements.1.schema.json`.

-## running this study locally to collect your own data and play with it

-1. fork or clone this repository
-2. run `npm install`
-3. if you are:
-   1. a chrome user: run `npm run build`, then [follow the instructions to load an unpacked web extension](https://developer.chrome.com/docs/extensions/mv2/getstarted/).
-That's it!
-   2. a firefox user:
-      1. you'll have to use Nightly & set `xpinstall.signatures.required` to `false` in `about:config`.
-      2. then run `npm run build:addon` in this directory.
-      3. Then you can load the add-on from `about:addons`.
-4. browse for a few days to generate data.
-5. Go the the extension page and click the `download JSON` button on the top right.